hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 ```
 `instanceof` can be used here to try to match a `SingleEffect` with a `Delay` or a `Reverb` component; it automatically narrows if the pattern matches.

-To summarize, this JEP proposes to make primitive type patterns work as smoothly as reference type patterns, allowing `Tuner(int p)` even if the corresponding record component is a numeric primitive type other than int.
+To summarize, this JEP proposes to make primitive type patterns work as smoothly as reference type patterns, allowing `Tuner(int p)` even if the corresponding record component is a numeric primitive type other than `int`.

 #### Pattern Matching for instanceof